Murder of Maya Millete: Prosecution of Larry Millete

 Following a petition in June 2022 by Larry's defense attorney that he was not competent to stand trial, Larry was examined by a psychiatrist.
 San Diego County Superior Court Judge Cindy Davis subsequently ruled in September 2022 that Larry was mentally competent to stand trial.
 Preliminary trial hearings occurred in January 2023, leading to Judge Dwayne Morning ordering Larry to stand trial for the murder of Maya; Larry will be on trial for murder, as well as a firearm possession charge.
 In September 2024, the judge agreed to push the start of the trial to July 7, 2025, after Larry and his attorney requested a delay due to financial hardship.
 In April 2025, the judge again delayed the trial until January 2026.
 In September 2025, the trial was once again delayed until March 9, 2026, which Millete's attorneys said was expected to be the final postponement.
+However, in January 2026, his attorneys requested another delay with a new trial date set for May 11, 2026.

+On May 12, 2026, a jury of seven women and five men were selected with six alternative jurors of three men and three women also chosen after two days of jury selection; the trial began on May 18, 2026.
+The presiding judge ruled that during the trial Larry's lawyers could not imply that Maya was killed by anyone else.
+Additionally, the presiding judge admonished both prosecuting and defending attorneys for their conduct within and outside of the courtroom.
+On June 30, 2026 the prosecution rested their case in the trial; (Note: The prosecution's case consisted entirely of circumstantial evidence.) the defense rested their case the following day.
+Deliberation by the jurors began on July 8, 2026; after five hours of deliberation the jurors found Larry Milette guilty of first-degree murder on July 9, 2026.
+(Note: Five hours of deliberation occurred over two days.)
+At the time of Larry's conviction, Maya still hasn't been found.

+Following the trial of Maya Millete's murder, Larry was to be trialed for a firearm law violation.
+However, on July 20, 2026, he changed his plea to guilty on an assault weapons charge; his sentencing is scheduled for September 29, 2026.